tribp/DSMR-Fluvius-MQTT-Openhab/README.md

 Here you have endless options: your home NAS, a broker within Openhab, a broker on your Raspberry, directly or in a Docker container or ...

-## 5. Openhab
+## 5. Connecting to Openhab

 ```
 Things          -> eg: Smart Meter itself
-channel         -> parameter of a things (eg: Volt, current, kWH injected,,..)
+channel         -> parameter of a 'thing' (eg: Volt, current, kWH injected,,..)
 item            -> 'state' of a channel (eg: Volt= 232,4V)
-rule            -> actions for automatioen: when .... then ....
+rule            -> actions for automation: when .... then ....
 persistence     -> data repository: InfluxDB, MongoDB, AWS DynamoDB,....
 sitemaps        -> Dashboards